deity-io/falcon-platform-docs/versioned_docs/version-3/payments/configuration/usage.md

 Our core modules (Magento 2, BigCommerce, Commercetools) all have pre built DPSG integrations.

 This section explains how to add your own.
-If you're new to DPSG, please read our [Key concepts guide →](/docs/payments/key-concepts)
+If you're new to DPSG, please read our [Key concepts guide](/docs/payments/key-concepts).